The gluteus medius

 - Start with your legs shoulder-width apart.
 Hold a kettlebell or dumbbell in the center of your torso, with your elbows reaching out to the sides.
 Keep your shoulders down and engage your core.
 Keep your chest upright.

 - As you descend, think of reaching out with your knees.
 Allow your seat to reach slightly back as your hips flex as if you were about to sit down.

 - Start with 3 sets of 8 to 10.
 As this gets easier, increase the weight.

-We all get excited about starting a new program and sometimes it’s hard not to go “all in" when we want immediate results.
-As hard as it is to remember, be patient and work your way up.
+We all get excited about starting a new program, and sometimes it’s hard not to go “all-out” when we want immediate results.
+Be patient and work your way up.

 Remember that injuries occur when the body is fatigued.
-Allow 1 to 2 days for recovery before repeating this workout to give your body the best chance for results.
+Also, allowing one to two days for recovery before repeating this workout gives you the best chance for results.

 Most importantly, love your body and remember to rest, eat well, and stretch.
-Take care of your body and it will take care of you!
+Take care of your body, and it will take care of you.